overwolf/overwolf.github.io/docs/api/overwolf-profile.md

 #### Note: *userId* is not a unique identifier

 The term `userId` might be a bit misleading: it's not a unique identifier for an Overwolf user.
+The userId is more like "OW Client Installation ID", and we use it to identify not logged-in users on the machine.

 To uniquely identify logged-in users, you should use the `username` (this field will be null for not logged-in user).

-The userId is more like "OW Client Installation ID", and we use it to identify not logged-in users on the machine.
+Each user has to pick a unique OW username upon registering.
+Event If he logged in through Google, Discord, etc. - OW automatically generate a unique user name for him.
+So at the bottom line, you can always count on the username to be a unique identifier for logged-in users.

  #### Example data: Success